peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 	- Mabel drives her staff down on his toe, then he resists her stun
 - Oz's eye glows and she tries to Disintegrate him, but he uses another legendary resistance
 - [[Party/Lysanderoth\|Lysanderoth]] dashes across the room, needs a Wisdom save as his sword pulsates the closer he gets to the lich.
 It feels like his ownership is being challenged by a more evil creature
-	- He sees that the priest does not have blood and muscle underneath, but bone and rot, metal, thin chains of gold between the ribs and bones
+	- He sees that the priest does not have blood and muscle underneath, but bone and rot, and metal, thin chains of gold between the ribs and bones
-	- The Priest laughs as he's restrained and looks with his jeweled eyes and asks if he thinks if it matters if he's restrained when he's unrestrained by life, and Lysanderoth is strained by blood
+	- The Priest laughs as he's restrained and looks with his jeweled eyes and asks if he thinks if it matters if he's restrained when he's unrestrained by life, and Lysanderoth is restrained by blood
 - Summons another skeleton
 - Priest says to Lysanderoth, "Do you presume yourself some kind of hero with a sword like that?
 You'll have to prove yourself worth it if you don't want to lose it."
 	-  Priest says to [[Party/Mabel\|Mabel]] after she tries to use her spores on him, "Do you see how life grows from even the lack of life?
 Your people were once trained in the way of real death.
 Would you fight against me, firbolg?"
 - Inhales Mabel's spores, then spits out a black cloud of flies at Mabel and Lysanderoth
 - Hymn reappears and yells, "Please stop cutting off your hands!" and a specter of the Hanged God appears and grants them temporary hitpoints
 - The Priest offers to make Hymn prince of the realms
 	- Hymn says they're prince of every realm
 	- Priest says that people will be begging for hell after death.
 Says that it's a fate worse than oblivion, worse than hell
-- Mabel summons a mushroom-y skeletal chill touch
+- Mabel summons a mushroom-y skeletal chill touch and attacks the Priest with it
 - The Priest denies their accusations, says that none of the flock were forced to join, and came beginning on their knees
 	- He casts summons a Crown of Madness on Lysanderoth
 - Oz repeats, "Fucking do something!" and hits him with a Sunbeam